-In 2005 Rob L Cohen and writer W D Richter imagined a near future in which unmanned combat aerial vehicle, controlled by artificial intelligence could serve alongside human pilots.
+In 2005 Rob L Cohen and writer W D Richter imagined a near future in which unmanned combat aerial vehicles, controlled by artificial intelligence could serve alongside human pilots.

 Obviously with disastrous consequences.
 A lightning strike fries (and somehow rewires) the AI into conducting its own missions.
 Because…reasons.